The 2026 OPPS and PFS Rules: A Defining Moment for CAMPS Payment Reform

 Current State Analysis

-The existing ASP+6% system applied to products with low barriers to entry from FDA’s section 361 approval process has provided a foundation for CAMPS reimbursement, but its limitations have become alarmingly apparent.
-The expected proposed rules introducing a new payment system for CAMPS products within the Physician Fee Schedule will signals CMS's recognition that these innovative therapies require a more nuanced payment approach that better reflects their clinical value and pricing administration complexity in this regulatory mismatched schema.
+The existing ASP+6% system applied to products with low barriers to entry from FDA’s section 361 approval process has provided a foundation for CAMPS reimbursement.
+Low barrier as opposed to multiple RCTs before marketing has become alarmingly inadequate and a moral hazard for industry and providers alike.
+The expected proposed rules introducing a new payment system for CAMPS products within the Physician Fee Schedule will signals CMS's recognition that these innovative therapies require a more unique payment approach that better reflects their clinical value and pricing administration complexity in this FDA versus CMS regulatory mismatch.
 Yes, “ASP+6” has become unsustainable.
-No, efforts to date by colluding Medicare Administrative contractors to restrict access through highly biased coordinated LCDs and the “guilty until proven innocent” draconian nature and undeniably inappropriate level of audit scrutiny have worked to improve the fraud, greed, or improved outcomes endemic in this market.
+No efforts to date by colluding Medicare Administrative Contractors (MACs) to restrict access through highly biased coordinated LCDs and the “guilty until proven innocent” draconian audit scrutiny have worked to impede the alleged fraud, greed, or explicit price escalation in this market.

 Market Implications

-The 2026 rule's’ new CAMPS payment system will fundamentally alter the economic dynamics driving how CAMPS are delivered, and in what place of service.
+The 2026 rules’ new CAMPS payment system will fundamentally alter the economic dynamics driving how CAMPS are delivered, and in what place of service.
 This could create large disparities between patient groups in the real world.
-Many of the CAMPs are utilized on patients in outpatient environments, often in their own homes and nursing facilities.
+Many of the CAMPs are utilized on patients in outpatient environments, often in patient homes and nursing facilities.
 Variables that will drive inequities include rural versus urban, high versus low socioeconomic status, education and awareness levels, and age-related stratifications.
-Chronic wound patients are predominantly elderly and members of minority groups; the majority of whom are driven by cost savings to Medicare Advantage plans that grossly ration their use.
+Chronic wound patients are predominantly elderly and members of minority groups; the majority of whom are driven by cost savings to Medicare Advantage plans that grossly ration CAMPs use even as they see widespread clinical utility in direct Medicare part B beneficiaries.

 Strategic Response Framework